Beer/Brewing Operations, Communications, Ethics/Ethical Studies, Workplace Issues

 His research is currently focused on exploring ethics in organization communication, communicating ‘employability’ and strategic image management in the craft brewing industry.
 Kendall has co-authored the book “Just a Job?
 Communication, Ethics, and Professional Life” and has been published in academic journals including Environmental Communication: A Journal of Nature and Culture and The Critical Journal of Organization, Theory, and Society.
 He has also participated on panels for organizations including the National Communication Association, the Association for Practical and Professional Ethics.

-Kendall received his doctorate and master’s in communication from University of Utah in 2011 and 2005 respectfully and a bachelor’s in communication studies from University of Montana in 2003.
+Kendall received his doctorate and master’s in communication from University of Utah in 2011 and 2005, respectively, and a bachelor’s in communication studies from University of Montana in 2003.